TERMS AND CONDITIONS

 Payment Portal means the payment portal which facilitates the ordering of goods and/or services by relevant Authorised Users.

-Payment Portal Fee means the fee stated in the ‘Fees and Payment Terms’ item in the Schedule.
+Payment Portal Fee means the fee stated in the ‘Fees and Payment Terms’ item in the Contract Proposal.

 Personal Information has the meaning given in the [Privacy Act 1988 (Cth)].